2023-2024-ECOM-INFO5-G2/sandbox/README.md

-# blog
+# polytech-ecom-g2

-This application was generated using JHipster 7.9.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.4](https://www.jhipster.tech/documentation-archive/v7.9.4).
+This application was generated using JHipster 8.0.0-rc.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-rc.1](https://www.jhipster.tech/documentation-archive/v8.0.0-rc.1).

 ## Project Structure